All Episodes

 Now it just feels like it's like uh like a LARPing thing.

-It's now like a fourth or fifth generation thing almost like it's like uh silly little LARPing, like a uh a revolution festival with a photoshopped picture of Marx or something.
+It's now like a fourth or fifth generation thing almost like it's like a silly little laughing like a revolution festival with a photoshopped picture of Marx or something.

-It's like these are these are like super lame uh what's what's the newest generation they call it beyond Zen?
+It's like these are these are like super lame uh what's what's the newest generation they call it beyond gen alpha?

 Is that the newest one?

-No, most people I don't even know, but they're like there's it's barely even LARPing at it.
+No, no, most people, but they're like it's barely even LARPing at it.

 That was incredibly funny though.

-Binary Surfer says I would bet money this kid gone the fire turns out to be antif or affiliated.
+Binary Surfer says, I would bet money this kid regarding the fire turns out to be an T4 affiliated.

 Americans are slower at building homes than labor.